se-for-sci/se-for-sci.github.io/content/week3/oodesign.md

 calls it a Concept.
 The basic idea is simply that a set of methods/members are required in order for a class to be used, without requiring formal inheritance.
 We'll save this until we look at static typing, however.

+We also will refer to "interface" meaning the interaction with your API by consumers (possibly also you).
 ```

 ### Why Inheritance?